aperium/ga2/README.md

 ### Getting set up

 - [ ] Create a new directory for this assignment, and inside it, initialize a Git repository.
 Add a very brief README.md describing that this is a repository for such-and-such assignment.
 (You can also use this README to further document your workflow, but you don’t have to.)
 [0.5]
 - [ ] Copy the FASTQ files from /fs/ess/PAS1855/data/week05/fastq into a directory data/fastq/ inside your assignment’s directory.
 [0.5]
 - [ ] Create a .gitignore file and add a line to make Git ignore all .fastq files.
 [0.5]
 - [ ] Load the Conda module at OSC and create a Conda environment for Cutadapt following these instructions (i.e. just the section “Installation with Conda”).
 [1]
+  - hint availible at source.
+- [ ] Export the environment description for your Cutadapt environment to a YAML (.yml) file.
+[0.5]

 ### Cutadapt script for one sample